altsaxofon/easy-reader/README.md

 > [!IMPORTANT]
 > I am no electronics expert, and many parts of the code was made with the help of Chat GPT <br />
 > Use common sense and follow at your own risk.
+Happy building!

 # Easy reader